 This tactic allows you to observe positive developments as well.
 Walking everywhere has helped my legs tone up, which I first recognized as I was climbing into bed.
 Had I been wearing sweatpants, I wouldn’t have fallen asleep with a smile on my face.

 This one seems counterintuitive, but it works.
 I used to trash my leftovers because I thought that would save me from overeating.
 (Most restaurants supply a heftier portion than recommended.)
 However, if you save your doggy bag, you’ve just supplied yourself with a free meal for the next day.
-That way, both meals stay in line with the proper serving size, and you can spend your money on important things like Charlotte Tilbury’s Magic Foundation.
+That way, both meals stay in line with the proper serving size, and you can spend your money other things that make you happy.

 Another easy option, according to Farah Fahad, a dietitian and founder of The Farah Effect, is to wrap up a portion of your meal and swap in some veggies.
 "Take your serving of pasta and cut it in half," Fahad says.
 "Then replace the other half with your favorite vegetable.
 This will automatically make the dish a lot lighter and nutrient-dense, as well as keep you full and happy."

 Weighing yourself can drive you crazy.
 Our intake of food and drink makes it so that our bodies fluctuate throughout the day.
 If you weigh yourself in the morning, it may read something different than at night.
 So why do it?
 It’s difficult to gauge what that number really means anyway.
 Muscle weighs more than fat, after all.
 It’ll make you feel bad if the number is higher than you expected it to be—and feeling bad is a waste of your time.